 There are now more than 140 different exchanges active online today.
 Each exchange offers different strengths and benefits.
 Some exchanges are designed with simplicity in mind, while others are geared toward advanced traders and professionals.

-In this article, we’ll take a look at the best exchange platforms for Australian traders and highlight their various features and benefits.
+In this article, we’ll take a look at the best crypto exchanges in Australia for Australian traders and highlight their various features and benefits.

 Getting set up with any given cryptocurrency exchange is relatively simple.
 While all exchanges follow the same basic procedure and operate in a similar manner: